Learn this Chive Oil Recipe to create a vibrant finishing oil for garnishing, marinades, or salad dressings. It lasts in the fridge for a week.

 Fill a large bowl or container with ice cubes or crushed ice.
 Pour enough cold water to cover the ice and mix it well.

-Bring the water to a boil in a large casserole and add a pinch of salt.
+Bring the water to a boil in a large saucepan and add a pinch of salt.

 Wash the fresh chives thoroughly and trim off any wilted or discolored parts.
 Don’t cut the stalks at this stage.

-Gently place the herbs in the pot of boiling water for a quick cook time of around 10 seconds.
+Gently place the herbs in the medium pot of boiling water for a quick cook time of around 10 seconds.
 Ensure you stay within this time, as the color of the herbs may begin to darken.
-Once bright green, promptly transfer them to the prepared ice bath.
+Once bright green, promptly transfer them to the prepared glass bowl with ice for a bath.
 I used whole stalks and large tweezers that helped me to transfer them from a hot to a cold bath.

 Removing extra water is essential before blending the herbs with the oils.
 This is necessary to achieve the right texture and prevent the oil from becoming rancid.
 So, gently squeeze the herbs to remove the water and then use a paper towel to pat dry.
 This ensures no moisture is left in the herbs when you blend them with the oils.